google-marketing-solutions/performance-psi-tracker/docs/README.md

 ### Visualizing with Looker Studio

-The simplest way to get started with using Looker Studio to visualize you data is to make a copy of the template dashboard and then personalize it for your brand and focus metrics.
+Looker Studio offers a more feature-full method to visualize you data.
+The easiest way to get started with Looker Studio is to make a copy of the template dashboard and then personalize it for your brand and focus metrics.
 To connect your data to the template:

 1. Open the [Performance PSI Tracker Template dashboard](https://lookerstudio.google.com/u/0/reporting/fbc4c1df-3766-417a-8ed3-1a10186e08fa/page/jQ9DD/preview)